luke-tangh/a-level-pastpaper-crawler/README.md

 - Crawl delay are set to minimum value of 30 seconds according to the robots from the website.

-- Papers are defaultly saved in current working folder, `save_path` variable may be modified to suit your need.
+- Papers are saved in current working folder by default, if needed, `save_path` variable may be modified.

 # supported subjects